 The aforementioned are the three most common insect invaders on boxwoods, but there are other damaging pests as well.

-Boxwoods are susceptible to parasitic nematodes, which cause leaf bronzing, stunted growth and general decline of the shrub.
+Boxwoods are susceptible to parasitic nematodes, which cause leaf bronzing, stunted growth, and the general decline of the shrub.
 There are several types of these nematodes.
 American boxwood is resistant to root-knot nematodes but tolerant of stunt nematodes.

 Once you have nematodes, you have them.
 The goal is to minimize the population as much as possible.
 Grow plants that are unaffected by nematodes to reduce the population and be consistent with care – fertilize, mulch and water on a regular basis to keep the overall health of the plant stable.